 - On the Inactive Audit Types tab, locate the desired audit type.

 - Under the Actions column to the right of the selected audit type, click Activate.
-The audit type will disappear from the list and a green confirmation box appears.
+The audit type disappears from the list, and a green confirmation box appears.
 The audit type is now listed under the Active Audit Types tab.